 From 2006-2012, senior physician issues were addressed by a Board-appointed Senior Physicians Group.
 The Committee members responded to questions from the Board as requested.
 However, there was no voice in the AMA’s House of Delegates and no meaningful way to impact policy.
 While state or specialty societies have senior physician delegates, the geographic or specialty related topics overtook proposing business on senior physician issues.

-Take part in all-inclusive travel programs provided by AHI Travel with expert tour guides and preferred access to local sites.
+Take part in all-inclusive travel programs provided by AHI Travel (PDF) with expert tour guides and preferred access to local sites.